ttak0422/WebARonARCore/README.md

 ## Getting started

 ### <a name="InstallingTheARCoreSDK">1.
-Install the ARCore APK</a>
+Install the ARCore APK Developer Preview 1</a>

-WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires [one of the officially-supported devices](https://developers.google.com/ar/discover/#supported_devices).
+WebARonARCore is still built on top of the Android ARCore Developer Preview 1 APK and because of that, only a certain number of devices are supported officially: Google Pixel 1 and 2 (both standard and XL) and Samsung Galaxy S8.
+The check to only detect these devices at runtime has been removed but the behavior on other ARCore models (supported by newer ARCore versions) is undefined.

 Install the ARCore APK, either directly from a device:

-* Visit [this link](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview2/arcore-preview2.apk) from a web browser on your Android device to download and install the ARCore APK.
+* Visit [this link](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) from a web browser on your Android device to download and install the ARCore Developer Preview 1 APK.

 ...or by using ADB:

-* Download the ARCore APK to your computer from [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview2/arcore-preview2.apk) and install the APK to your device:
+* Download the ARCore Developer Preview 1 APK to your computer from [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) and install the APK on your device:
-  * `$ adb install -r path/to/arcore_preview2.apk`
+  * `$ adb install -r path/to/arcore_preview.apk`

 ### <a name="InstallTheWebARonARCoreAPK">2.
 Install the WebARonARCore APK</a>